Ar-Kareem/PythonDiceWeb/README.md

 Try it now: https://ar-kareem.github.io/PythonDiceWeb

+## Implementation details

-The frontend is powered by many packages: Uses [Pyodide](https://pyodide.org) to run the PythonDice python package on the users browser.
-Uses [Chart.js](https://www.chartjs.org) for visualization.
-Uses [PrimeNG](https://primeng.org) for a UI Components and [NgRx](https://ngrx.io) for frontend state management.
+If you are curious about the technologies used; The frontend is powered by many packages, Mainly: [Pyodide](https://pyodide.org) to run the PythonDice python package on the users browser.
+[Chart.js](https://www.chartjs.org) for visualization, [PrimeNG](https://primeng.org) for a UI Components,  [NgRx](https://ngrx.io) for frontend state management, and obviously [Angular](https://angular.dev/).

 # Starting Development